Question Answers Recipes Reviews Supplies Register

 Don’t cook it too long.
 There are two processes at work here, and you want to keep them in balance.
 Braising, or cooking with a small amount of water or stock in a closed container in the oven or on the stovetop, is a more efficient way of transferring heat to the meat than using dry heat.

 You use long, moist cooking on tough cuts of meat because that method breaks down the stringy connective tissue (collagen) in the meat and converts it to gelatin.
-Harold McGee, author of On Food & Cooking (Canada, UK), says scientists analyzed a rump roast that had been roasted well-done in an oven and found that only 14% of the collagen in the meat had been gelatinized.
+Harold McGee, author of On Food & Cooking, says scientists analyzed a rump roast that had been roasted well-done in an oven and found that only 14% of the collagen in the meat had been gelatinized.
 In a similar roast that had been braised for 90 minutes, 52% of the collagen had been transformed.

 Even though it seems counterintuitive, braising actually dries meat out faster than roasting because it speeds the cooking process.
 So you want to remove it from the heat as soon as possible to prevent drying.